 Facebooktwitterpinterestlinkedinmail

-A fractional CFO is an experienced CFO who provides services for organizations in a part-time, retainer, or contract arrangement.
-This offers a company the experience and expertise of a high-end CFO without the in-house cost—salary, benefits, and bonuses—of a full-time CFO.
+What exactly is a fractional CFO?
+A fractional CFO is an experienced CFO consultant who provides services for organizations in a part-time, retainer, or contract arrangement.
+There are multiple benefits of a fractional CFO, and these offer a company the experience and expertise of a high-end CFO without the in-house cost—salary, health benefits, and bonuses—of a full-time CFO.

 Unlike a full-time CFO who oversees and maintains all general financial strategy or an interim CFO who performs CFO duties before or between CFO hires, a fractional CFO’s duties are typically on a project basis and specifically tuned to the company’s particular challenges or goals.